2011 England riots: Riots

-The peaceful march on 6 August in Tottenham was followed by rioting and looting, first in Tottenham and later in Tottenham Hale Retail Park.
+The peaceful march on the morning of Saturday 6 August in Tottenham was followed by rioting and looting, first in Tottenham and later in Tottenham Hale Retail Park.
 Rioting occurred shortly after about 120 people marched from the Broadwater Farm estate to Tottenham Police Station via the High Road.

-The spread of news and rumours about the previous evening's disturbances in Tottenham sparked riots during the night of 7 August in the London districts of Brixton, Enfield, Islington and Wood Green and in Oxford Circus in the centre of London.
+The spread of news and rumours about the previous evening's disturbances in Tottenham sparked riots during the night of Sunday 7 August in the London districts of Brixton, Enfield, Islington and Wood Green and in Oxford Circus in the centre of London.

-In the evening of 8 August, many areas of London were affected by widespread looting, arson and violence.
+In the evening of Monday 8 August, many areas of London were affected by widespread looting, arson and violence.
 There were significant outbreaks in parts of Battersea, Brixton, Bromley, Camden, Croydon, Ealing, East Ham, Hackney, Harrow, Lewisham, Peckham, Stratford, Tower Hamlets, Waltham Forest, Wandsworth, Woolwich, and Wood Green.
 A man was found shot in Croydon and died later in hospital.
-Another man who had been assaulted in Ealing died in hospital on 11 August.
+Another man who had been assaulted in Ealing died in hospital on Thursday 11 August.

-Similar riots were reported outside London – notably in Birmingham, Bristol, Gillingham and Nottingham.
+Similar riots were reported outside London – most notably in Birmingham, Manchester, Nottingham, Wolverhampton, Liverpool, and Bristol.
+There were reports of unrest on a smaller scale in other parts of the country, including Gillingham and Derby.

-Following a greatly increased police presence, London was quiet on 9 August, but rioting continued in Nottingham and Birmingham (where, according to the police account, 11 shots were fired at police, including at a police helicopter, and petrol bombs thrown at officers) and spread to Leicester, parts of the West Midlands and to parts of Greater Manchester and Merseyside in the north-west of England.
+Following a greatly increased police presence, London was quiet on Tuesday 9 August, but rioting continued in Nottingham and Birmingham (where, according to the police account, 11 shots were fired at police, including at a police helicopter, and petrol bombs thrown at officers) and spread to Leicester, parts of the West Midlands and to parts of Greater Manchester and Merseyside in the north-west of England.
 On 10 August, London remained quiet while hundreds of arrests were being made by the police.

 Three men were killed in Birmingham in a hit-and-run incident related to the disturbances.
 Looting and violence continued in two locations around Manchester and Liverpool.